ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo $?(echo "Hello!") # Prints "Hello!"
 ```

+Note that using the `$(...)` operator will make the program panic if the command exits with a non-zero status code.

 ## Computing values

 It's also possible to compute values using operators.
 Each operator takes one or multiple operands, which can be either a variable or a literal value.